-In February 2004, the Company completed a private placement of \$300,000 of mandatory convertible securities ("2004 PRIDES").
-As described below, these securities are also structured to provide \$300,000 of additional proceeds to the Company following a successful remarketing and the exercise of forward purchase contracts in February 2008.
+In February 2004, the Company issued \$300,000 of mandatory convertible securities ("2004 PRIDES").
+As described below, these securities are structured to provide \$300,000 of additional proceeds to the Company following a successful remarketing and the exercise of forward purchase contracts in February 2008.

-Each unit of the 2004 PRIDES initially consists of (i) a senior note due February 17, 2010 with a principal amount of \$1,000 per note, on which the Company pays interest quarterly at the annual rate of 4.125%, and (ii) a forward purchase contract pursuant to which the holder has agreed to purchase shares of the Company's common stock on February 17, 2008.
-The proceeds from this offering were allocated to mandatory convertible securities and stockholders' equity on their relative fair values.
+Each unit of the 2004 PRIDES consists of (i) a senior note due February 2010 with a principal amount of \$1,000 per note, on which the Company pays interest quarterly at the annual rate of 4.125%, and (ii) a forward purchase contract pursuant to which the holder has agreed to purchase shares of the Company's common stock in February 2008.
 Holders of the purchase contracts receive a quarterly contract adjustment payment at the annual rate of 2.525% per \$1,000 purchase contract.
-The present value of the future contract adjustment payments (\$24,000) was recorded as a charge to paid-in capital at inception.
-As of December 31, 2004, the current and long-term portions of the contract adjustment payments, approximately \$7,137 and \$11,700, respectively, have been recorded in current liabilities and other long-term liabilities, respectively.
-The number of shares to be issued on February 17, 2008 will be determined based upon the average trading price of the Company's common stock for a period preceding that date.
+The current portion of the contract adjustment payments, approximately \$6,588, is recorded in current liabilities.
+The number of shares to be issued in February 2008 will be determined based upon the average trading price of the Company's common stock for a period preceding that date.
 Depending on the average trading price in that period, the settlement rate will range from 11.785 to 18.031 shares per \$1,000 purchase contract.
-Based on the trading price of the Company's common stock as of December 31, 2004, the purchase contracts would have a settlement rate of 14.762.
+Based on the trading price of the Company's common stock as of December 31, 2005, the purchase contracts would have a settlement rate of 12.461.

 Each of the senior notes is pledged to the Company to collateralize the holder's obligations under the forward purchase contracts.
 Beginning in August 2007, under the terms of the 2004 PRIDES, the senior notes are expected to be remarketed to new investors.
-A successful remarketing will generate \$300,000 of gross proceeds to be used by the original holders of the 2004 PRIDES to honor their obligations on the forward purchase contracts.
-In exchange for the additional \$300,000 in payment on the forward purchase contracts, the Company will issue shares of its common stock to the original holders of the senior notes.
+A successful remarketing will generate \$300,000 of gross proceeds to be used by the original holders of the 2004 PRIDES to fulfill their obligations on the forward purchase contracts.
+In exchange for the additional \$300,000 payment on the forward purchase contracts, the Company will issue shares of its common stock to the original holders of the senior notes.
 As referenced above, the number of shares of common stock to be issued will be determined by the market price of the Company's common stock at that time.
 Assuming a successful remarketing, the senior notes will remain outstanding until at least February 2010.